Shinmera/staple/README.md

     (staple:generate :my-system)

-For best results you should *not* load your system before you load Staple, so that Staple can record the packages the system defines as it is being loaded.
+For best immediate results you should *not* load your system before you load Staple, so that Staple can record the packages the system defines as it is being loaded.
+If you later customise the documentation and set the packages explicitly, you don't have to watch out for that anymore, though.
 The documentation should land in a subdirectory called `doc` within the system's source directory.
 For ad-hoc usage you can change some of the behaviour through keyword arguments:

 * `:output-directory` The base directory in which documentation files are stored.
 * `:images` A list of paths to image files that might be used in the documentation.
 The first image is used as the project's logo.